 But what on earth can you use them for?

-I found a perfect use for the printed kind; a Burlap Curtain for the Mercantile shack.
+I found a perfect use for the printed kind that potatoes or onions are shipped in; a burlap curtain for the Mercantile shack.
 It's got a door with a window in it, which definitely lends itself to some kind of rustic decoration.

 I took out the stitching from the sides of the burlap sack; this is easy, because they use a special sewing machine that makes a lock stitch; from one side, it's impossible to unravel without cutting every stitch, but if you persist, you'll find the right end to pull on and it comes apart easily.

 So, now I have one larger piece, because they just fold a square piece in half and stitch one side and the bottom to make the sack.

 I washed it in cold water in a bucket, just to get most of the dust out of it.

 Then I cut a length of tie wire longer than what I figured I needed - the width of the window, plus about 8" on each side to make sure there's enough to wind around the nails, and make a pig tail.